Skip to content

 Immunotherapy

 Immunotherapy (sometimes called immuno-oncology) is an emerging type of cancer treatment strategy that aims to harness the body’s own immune system to detect and destroy tumor cells – just as it would a virus.
 However, to date, immunotherapies have yet to prove they have the same effectiveness for patients with malignant brain tumors as they have in an increasing number of cancers outside the brain.
-The promise and unfulfilled potential of immunotherapy as an effective strategy for treating brain tumors is what makes this approach one of the four key areas of NBTS research funding.
+The promise and unfulfilled potential of immunotherapy as an effective strategy for treating brain tumors is what makes this approach one of the key areas of NBTS research funding.

-Funded Research Highlights
+Past Funded Research Highlights

 • NBTS-funded research led to the development of Lerapolturev (formerly PVSRIPO), which is a type of immunotherapy known as an oncolytic virus, that uses re-engineered (non-infectious) form of the poliovirus to elicit an immune response against glioblastoma tumors.
 This treatment is now being evaluated in a phase II clinical trial